Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 The Mailchimp Essentials Plan, the first paid tier, includes everything from the free tier but increases the limits on emails, contacts, and audiences.

-In terms of email volume, the Essentials plan will enable you to send up to 500,000 emails a month, and you’re also granted two more audiences – letting you split your emails into three receiving groups.
+In terms of email volume, the Essentials plan will enable you to send up to 500,000 emails per month, and you’re also granted two more audiences – letting you split your emails into three receiving groups.

 When signing up for this plan, you’ll be given access to all of Mailchimp’s email templates, which let you craft emails using over 100 of their varied and creative molds.
 To improve on this freedom, you’re also unshackled from Mailchimp’s branding on your emails, as the Essentials Plan offers custom branding – allowing you to place your own logos and brand styling throughout.